DMatsliyah/DMatsliyah.github.io/_projects/1_project.md

 ### Results
 #### Sea Level Graphs from the Israeli National Mapping Agency Data
-Graphs 1 - 3 are available in an interactive version in the HTML file in the appendix attached to the work.
+*Graphs 1 - 3 will soon be available in an interactive version*
-*remember to change this and link the actual html assets when project is prepared for publishing*

 <div class="row justify-content-center">
     <div class="col-md mt-3 mt-md-0 text-center">